NYPD sees increase in officers out sick and issues mask mandate as Covid-19 surges in New York - KESQ

 The uptick in Covid cases among officers comes as the department issued a directive on Monday mandating that all employees wear a mask while on the job, “regardless of vaccination status,” according to an internal memo obtained by CNN.

-As of Monday, 2,400 uniformed members of the NYPD were out sick, about 6.9% of the NYPD’s work force, the official said.
+As of Tuesday, 2,712 uniformed members of the NYPD were out sick, about 7.8% of the NYPD’s total number of officers a nearly 1 percent increase from Monday when 2,394 or 6.9% were out sick, the official said.
 Three officers were hospitalized.
 Typically, the number of uniformed officers out sick is around 3%, the official added.

 Meanwhile, the FDNY has seen a slight uptick in the numbers of members who are on leave, with 10% of firefighters and 16% of EMS on leave, FDNY spokesman Frank Dwyer.